 He currently resides in Bradenton with his wife, Gina, and two Children, Nolan and Sutton.
-In addition to serving on the Board at the Center, Daniel serves on the Boards of the Manatee Seminole Club, as well as the Leadership Manatee Alumni Association.
+In addition to serving on the Board at the Center, Daniel serves on the FICPA State & Local Government Committee and is a member of Bradenton Kiwanis.
+He has previously served on the Boards of the Manatee Seminole Club, as well as the Leadership Manatee Alumni Association.
 Daniel was a member of the 2017-2018 Leadership Manatee Program, as well as the 2017 FICPA emerging leaders program.
-In his spare time, he enjoys spending time outdoors enjoying the beaches and waterways of Manatee County with his family, and watching all FSU sports.
+In his spare time, he enjoys spending time outdoors enjoying the beaches and waterways of Manatee County with his family, coaching his children’s you sports team, and watching all FSU sports.

 With an undergraduate degree in marketing and accounting from Indiana University and a MBA from University of Tampa in finance and economics, Christine had a varied and experienced filled career.
-She worked for GTE/Verizon for 17 years, spent 10 years as a successful licensed mortgage broker and was the Business Manager for her late husband’s real estate law firm, title company and property management firms.
-Christine moved to Anna Maria in 2010, owns WestMark Properties, LLC which owns and manages rental properties and is a licensed real estate sales associate with Atlantic Coast Realty Advisors.
-Her daughter, Jayne Major, is a horse trainer in Raleigh NC, her step daughter, Jessie Hicks, is an accountant in Salt Lake City and her son is Captain Sam Major of Captain Major Fishing Charters on Anna Maria.
-Christine volunteers at The Center and Roser Church, is a care giver for her mother and brother and enjoys traveling.
-She has a focus on fitness including yoga, CrossFit, hiking, biking and kayaking.
+She worked for GTE/Verizon for 17 years, spent 10 years as a successful licensed mortgage broker and was the business manager for her late husband’s real estate law firm, title company and property management firms.
+Christine moved to Anna Maria in 2010 and is a licensed real estate sales associate with Atlantic Coast Realty Advisors.
+Her daughter, Jayne Major Swanson, is a horse trainer in Raleigh NC, her step daughter, Jessie Hicks, is an accountant in Salt Lake City and her son is Captain Sam Major of Captain Major Fishing Charters on Anna Maria.
+Christine volunteers at The Center, is a care giver for her brother and enjoys traveling.
+She has a focus on fitness including yoga, pilates, hiking, biking and kayaking.

 Charlie moved to Anna Maria in November of 2017 after 25 years in various state and federal policy roles.